WebXR-iOS/gearvr-controller.js/README.md

-# gearvr-controller.js
+# GearVRController.js

-A util that allows easy access to a gear vr controller in THREE.js
+A utility that allows easy access to a Gear VR controller data for THREE.js